JoseEdSouza/barefoot/README.md

 * **target**: Target node ID of the road segment.
 * **path_osm_ids**: List of OpenStreetMap IDs representing the trajectory (path) sequence.

+### Matcher Payload

+The matcher server (when using `SlimJSONOutputFormatter`) provides a JSON response with map matching results.
+Significant fields include:

+* **path_osm_ids**: List of OpenStreetMap IDs representing the matched trajectory sequence, deduplicated to show unique road segments in order.

 5. Test setup with provided sample data.

     ``` bash